freelancer/COMP9322/lab-3/README.md

 and we don't need to worry about setting up a real SQL server.
 In addition, all our code will continue to work when we switch to a real MySQL server.

+The source is a copy of our code in lab 2 with the following additions to `app.py`:

+- Add a new endpoint: `/tags/top/`
+- After each new post, the tag counter is updated by calling `redis`.

 ## Running the sample service